IBC47: “Caring in Times of Crisis” June 9-11, 2026

 This world-famous course offers stimulating plenary lectures by eminent scholars and clinicians, followed by in-depth small-group discussions led by expert facilitators.

-Plenary assemblies following each case small group will consider group insights and questions and continue collegi-al discussion with faculty panels deeply involved in the case and topic.
-Also new this year are a keynote on public policy by Dr. Christine Grady, a panel discussion on AI & Health Care, and the opportunity to participate in several Special Topics sessions developed around registrant interest.
+Plenary assemblies following each case small group will consider group insights and questions and continue collegial discussion with faculty panels deeply involved in the case and topic.
+Also new this year are a keynote on public policy by Dr. Christine Grady, a panel discussion on AI & Health Care, and the opportunity to participate in several Special Topics sessions developed around registrant interest (see below).
+The popular Bioethics at the Movies Night also continues, this year featuring the moving documentary In the Night I Remember Your Name.
+This intimate documentary is the story of Pastor Joyce Speegle and her struggle with Alzheimer’s Disease, captured by her daughter Vicki Speegle, the writer, producer, and editor of the program, who will join us to discuss her film.
+Selections from the PBS documentary Caregiving will also be shown.

 Special Topics being developed include: Disability Bioethics ● The Moral Strength of Health Care Professionals ● Advancing the ‘Common Good’ in Faith-Based Health Care: Tensions in Culture and Law ● Financialization’s Threat to Medicine ● Pellegrino’s Internal Morality of Medicine ● An Approach to Clinical-Ethics Consultations and Levels of Interventions ● The Missing Patients: Caring for and Coaching Caregivers ● Ethical Questions Regarding Novel Organ-Procurement Techniques (TA-NRP) ● When Good Care Is Refused: Navigating Ethical Tensions and Risk of Harm